guomengtao/rinuo.com/README.md

 Welcome to submit issues via GitHub to supplement quality resources or report problems.
 Please refer to the project Issues template for contribution process.

 ## License
-This project adopts the Apache License 2.0.
+This project adopts the MIT License.
 See the LICENSE file for details.